mastodon/documentation/content/en/admin/scaling.md

 - `PORT` controls the port the streaming server will listen on, by default 4000.
 The `BIND` and `SOCKET` environment variables are also able to be used.
 - Additionally the shared [database](/admin/config#postgresql) and [redis](/admin/config#redis) environment variables are used.

 The streaming API can be use a different subdomain if you want to by setting `STREAMING_API_BASE_URL`, this allows you to have one load balancer for streaming and one for web/API requests.

-{{< hint style="warning" >}}
-Previous versions of Mastodon had a `STREAMING_CLUSTER_NUM` environment variable that made the streaming server use clustering, which started mulitple processes (workers) and used node.js to load balance them.

-This interacted with the other settings in ways which made capacity planning difficult, especially when it comes to database connections and CPU resources.
-By default the streaming server would consume resources on all available CPUs which could cause contention with other software running on that server.
-Another common issue was that misconfiguring the `STREAMING_CLUSTER_NUM` would exhaust your database connections by opening up a connection pool per cluster worker process, so a `STREAMING_CLUSTER_NUM` of `5` and `DB_POOL` of `10` would potentially consume 50 database connections.

-Now a single streaming server process will only use at maximum `DB_POOL` PostgreSQL connections, and scaling is handled by running more instances of the streaming server.
-{{< /hint >}}
+However, this also requires applications to correctly request the streaming URL from the [instance endpoint](/methods/instance/#v2), instead of assuming that it's hosted on the same host as the Web API.

-One process can handle a reasonably high number of connections and throughput, but if you find that a single streaming server process isn't handling your instance's load, you can run multiple processes by varying the `PORT` number of each, and then using nginx to load balance traffic to each of those instances.
+One process of the streaming server can handle a reasonably high number of connections and throughput, but if you find that a single process isn't handling your instance's load, you can run multiple processes by varying the `PORT` number of each, and then using nginx to load balance traffic to each of those instances.
+For example, a community of about 50,000 accounts with 10,000-20,000 monthly active accounts, you'll typically have an average concurrent load of about 800-1200 streaming connections.

 {{< hint style="info" >}}
 The more streaming server processes that you run, the more database connections will be consumed on PostgreSQL, so you'll likely want to use PgBouncer, as documented below.